pyonair/PyonAir-pycom/docs/README.md

-# Pyonair for pycom boards
+# PyonAir: Air quality sensor platform

 PyonAir is a low-cost open-source air pollution monitor.
 The monitor measures particulate matter (PM), temperature, and humidity.
 It also supports GPS tagged sensor reading.